Mirage Studios: History

 The Mirage artists operated out of a renovated factory space in Florence, Massachusetts.
 This is where the bulk of the creative output was done, such as the Playmates Toys toy designs and the Archie TMNT comic series, until Tundra Publishing took over the building.

 Eastman and Laird along with Brown, Dooney, Lavigne, Lawson and Farley toured extensively over the years, making personal appearances and attending many comic book conventions in Detroit, Chicago, Hawaii, San Diego, Ohio, Boston, and Portsmouth, New Hampshire among many others.
 As the TMNT went mainstream, later additions to the studio would include Eric Talbot from Eastman's and Lavigne's old high school, writer Stephen Murphy, and Brown's friend, Dan Berger, who was brought in from Ohio to ink the Teenage Mutant Ninja Turtles Adventure title from Archie Comics.
 In 1988, Mirage participated in the drafting of the Creator's Bill of Rights for comic book creators.

 On October 21, 2009, it was announced that Viacom had purchased most of Mirage's rights to the Teenage Mutant Ninja Turtles property.
 Mirage retained the rights to publish 18 issues a year, though the future involvement of Mirage with the Turtles, and the future of Mirage itself, was unclear at the time of the announcement.
 Mirage went dormant on December 31, 2009.
+Already completed projects released into 2010, with the rest being canceled.
+The final project released by the studio was TMNT volume 4, issue 32, released in May 2014.

 Since August 2011, IDW has held publishing rights to TMNT comics under license from Viacom.

-On September 9, 2021, an announcement was published on the Mirage Group official website that the four Mirage corporations (Mirage Studios, Inc., Mirage Licensing, Inc., Mirage Publishing, Inc., Mirage Management, Inc.) were officially going into indefinite dormancy and, as of September 19, 2021, they will have stopped conducting all merchandise sales.
-The website will no longer be updated but will remain active as an archival resource related to the Teenage Mutant Ninja Turtles comics published by Mirage between the years 1984 and 2010.
+On September 9, 2021, the company's website announced that its divisions had been completely dissolved, and all e-commerce sales would wind up on September 19, 2021.
+The website has remained active in archive form to document the comics published before IDW took over its rights, and is no longer actively updated.

+Staff

+Here is the list of writers and artists who were part of Mirage Studios.
+List in alphabetical order: